 HOPING for UNRWA Events

 The HOPING for UNRWA committee has organised a number of events to raise awareness about UNRWA's work with young Palestinian refugees.
 In 2016 Harrods department store hosted a breakfast during which UNRWA spokesman Chris Gunness discussed the harsh challenges facing Palestinian refugee children across the region.
 In 2009, a lunch was held in London for John Ging, Director of UNRWA in occupied Gaza.
 In 2007, a dinner was hosted by Jemima Khan for the Commissioner General of UNRWA, Karen Koning Abu Zayad.
 In 2009, at the 62nd Cannes Film Festival, HOPING produced and sponsored a short film screened on outside billboards, in support of UNRWA's work in Gaza during 'Operation Cast Lead'.
-You can what the film on the projects page.
+You can watch the film here.

 UNRWA Yearbook, Hopes and Dreams

 Friday 20th November 2009 saw the 20th anniversary of the United Nations Convention on the Rights of the Child.
 To mark the anniversary, HOPING, in partnership with the UNRWA unveiled a project in which Palestine refugee school leavers across the Middle East took part in the creation of the region's first ever online video yearbook.
 This project captured their hopes and dreams and created an online community, previously divided from each other by decades of statelessness and exile.
+You can watch award-winning director Gerry Fox’s film, ‘Hopes and Dreams,’ about the project and the children taking part here.

 HOPING for UNRWA Delegations

 In 2008 HOPING invited John Barnes, legendary Liverpool and England footballer, to occupied Gaza to be the special guest at the closing ceremony of the UNRWA Summer Games.
 John joined over 11,000 young people in the Palestine Stadium in Gaza City, where he played a mini football match with two teams of children, danced traditional Palestinian dabke with a group of boys and his son Jamie, and watched the celebrations at the Games’ closing ceremony.
 Barnes gave an inspirational speech to the children of Gaza attending the event.
 "All you need, all anyone needs, is an opportunity to show what you can do," he said.
 "If I use football as an example," he added; "you can look at the greatest players in the world, Pele, Diego Maradona, Zinedine Zidane, they were just like you, growing up in an area with a field and a ball.
 But they had the right beliefs and the right desires.
 So regardless of your circumstances, wherever you happen to be, you keep that in your heart; that desire, that belief, that dedication and that discipline - and you can achieve anything you choose!"
+You can watch a film of the Games here.

 In 2007 HOPING organised a trip to occupied Palestine with British film director, Stephen Frears, visiting HOPING activities in Balata and Qalandia refugee camps as well as UNRWA officials and facilities.
 The delegation met UN humanitarian officers working in the occupied Palestinian territories, as well as Palestinian filmmakers and artists.
 "Until I saw it with my own eyes, I did not fully understand what occupation meant.
 Going to Palestine changed my life.
 I was so shocked by what I saw and so impressed by the children I met in Balata camp, who somehow, against all adversity, remained positive and hopeful about the future." — Stephen Frears.